-All students will be issued a computer, power adapter and can check out a hotspot if needed.
-Students are responsible for the care and maintenance of all devices.
+• All scholars will be issued a computer, power adapter and can check out a hotspot if needed.
+Scholars are responsible for the care and maintenance of all devices.
 A minimum fine of \$5.00 will be charged for damage to devices or missing barcodes.
-All students and guardians sign an agreement with specifics on care and maintenance.
+All scholars and guardians sign an agreement with specifics on care and maintenance.